ionelmc/python-stampede/README.rst

     :alt: PYPI Package
     :target: https://pypi.python.org/pypi/python-stampede

 Event-loop based, miniature job queue and worker that runs the task in a subprocess (via fork).
+When multiple requests are made for the same task they are collapsed into a single instance.

+:Note: It doesn't support arguments to tasks.
+Not yet ...

 Usage
 =====